Optimal-size clique transversals in chordal graphs: Tree-decompositions of chordal graphs

 Suppose that $C$ is not a maximal clique, i.e., there exists a clique $C'$ of $G$ containing $C$.
 Let $u''$ be the node that corresponds to $C'$ and let $u'$ be the neighbor of $u$ on the path from $u$ to $u''$.
 Furthermore, let $v$ be a vertex associated with $u$ but not with $u'$.
 Since the nodes associated with $v$ induce a subtree, the vertex $v$ is not associated with the node $u''$.
 Consequently, $C'$ does not contain $v$.
 We conclude that the clique $C$ is maximal. \end{proof}

 In the proof of Theorem~\ref{thm-main}, we require a particular type of tree-decomposition, which we now define.
-A tree-decomposition of a $4$-chordal graph is {\em nice} if it is rooted and satisfies the following: \begin{itemize} \item no two adjacent nodes correspond to the same clique, \item if a node $u$ corresponds to a $k$-clique $C$, then $k\ge 3$ and if $k=3$, then $C$ is maximal, \item if a node $u$ corresponds to a $k$-clique, $k\ge 5$ and $u$ is not the root, then $k-1$ vertices associated with $u$ are also associated with the parent of $u$, and \item if $G$ contains a maximal $3$-clique, then the root node corresponds to a maximal $3$-clique. \end{itemize} We now show that every $4$-chordal graph admits a nice tree-decomposition, even with the additional restriction on the clique corresponding to its root.
+A tree-decomposition of a $4$-chordal graph is {\em nice} if it is rooted and satisfies the following: \begin{itemize} \item no two adjacent nodes correspond to the same clique, \item if a node $u$ corresponds to a $k$-clique $C$, then $k\ge 3$ and if $k=3$, then $C$ is maximal, \item if a node $u$ corresponds to a $k$-clique, $k\ge 5$ and $u$ is not the root, then $k-1$ vertices associated with $u$ are also associated with the parent of $u$, and \item if $G$ contains a maximal $3$-clique, then the root node corresponds to a maximal $3$-clique. \end{itemize} Observe that each leaf of a nice tree-decomposition of a $4$-chordal graph corresponds to a $k$-clique with $k\ge 4$.

+We now show that every $4$-chordal graph admits a nice tree-decomposition, even with an additional restriction on the clique corresponding to its root.

 \begin{proposition} Let $G$ be a $4$-chordal graph and let $C$ be a maximal $3$-clique of $G$, if it exists; otherwise let $C$ be a clique of $G$ of order at least four.
 Then, $G$ admits a nice tree-decomposition such that its root corresponds to $C$. \end{proposition}